 Grants of up to $20,000 to Mississippi nonprofit organizations, government agencies, and educational institutions for the development of self-sustaining, long-term community and urban forestry programs.
-Funding is intended to provide training, planning, and continuing education, demonstration projects, and assistance to local and regional organizations.
+Funding is intended to increase local capacity, training and continuing education, volunteer involvement, and planning.

 Priority should be given to projects that maximize leveraging of federal funds, target the national U&CF program goals, stimulate U&CF activity and program development, and create involvement of volunteers.

 For the list of National U&CF Program Goals, see https://www.mfc.ms.gov/wp-content/uploads/2022/07/2022-Urban-Community-Forestry-Grant-Application.pdf#page=3

 For Regional U&CF Program Guidance and State Program Objectives, see https://www.mfc.ms.gov/wp-content/uploads/2022/07/2022-Urban-Community-Forestry-Grant-Application.pdf#page=4

 Current Mississippi Urban and Community Forest Program objectives are listed below:

 Estimated Size of Grant:

 Projects must be completed within one (1) year of finalized grant agreement.
 All major activities listed must occur within the grant year, 10/01/22 – 9/30/23, whether funded by the grant or with matching funds and should be represented in the budget.

 Full applications will be accepted through email, email@example.com Subject: “U&CF 2022 Grant Application”.